A Lower Bound on the Essential Interactive Capacity of Binary Memoryless Symmetric Channels: Introduction

-In light of the above, it is perhaps surprising that it is nevertheless possible to simulate any one-shot interactive protocol using a number of channel uses that is proportional to the length of the transcript, or in other words, that there is a positive {\em interactive capacity} whenever the Shannon capacity is positive.
-This fact was originally proved by Schulman \cite{schulman1992communication}, who was also the first to introduce the notion of interactive communication over noisy channels.
-However, the interactive capacity has never been quantified; it is only known to be some nonzero fraction of the Shannon capacity.
-In this paper, we show that for a large class of channels, the interactive capacity is at least $0.0302$ of the Shannon capacity.
+In light of the above, it is perhaps surprising that it is nevertheless possible to simulate any one-shot interactive protocol using a number of channel uses that is proportional to the length of the transcript.
+In other words, a positive rate of simulation is achievable whenever the Shannon capacity is nonzero.
+This fact was initially proved by Schulman \cite{schulman1992communication}, who was also the first to introduce the notion of interactive communication over noisy channels.
+However, this rate of reliable simulation has never been quantified; it is only known to be some nonzero fraction of the Shannon capacity.
+Moreover, several subtly different notions of achievability exist in the literature, depending in particular on various assumptions on the structure of the protocol and on the randomness resources (see Section~\ref{section:previous}).
+In order to circumvent these issues, we define a stringent notion of achievability that depends only on the channel; in particular, our definition does not make any assumptions on the simulated protocol, and does not allow the use of public or private randomness.
+We show that the maximal achievable rate under this definition, which we call the \textit{essential interactive capacity}, is at least a $0.0302$ fraction of the Shannon capacity for the entire family of binary memoryless symmetric (BMS) channels, which includes in particular the binary symmetric channel (BSC).

 The rest of the paper is organized as follows.
 In Section~\ref{section:formulation} we present the problem formulation and a high level description of the techniques.
+In Section~\ref{sec:maincontrib} we present the main contribution.
 In Section~\ref{section:previous} we put our work in context of existing results in the literature.
 We provide some necessary preliminaries in Section~\ref{section:preliminaries}, and then state the main results in Section~\ref{section:mainresults}.
 The coding scheme used in the proof for the binary symmetric channel (BSC) is presented and analyzed in Sections~\ref{section:SchemeDescription} and \ref{section:schemeanalysis} respectively, and then generalized to binary memoryless symmetric (BMS) channels in Section~\ref{section:bms}.
 Finally, in Section~\ref{section:derandomize}, we explain how the randomized coding scheme can be modified to be fully deterministic.